 Editing

-As a development editor on both fiction and non-fiction texts, I act as a creative sounding board on everything from overarching structure to paragraph-level tangles, carefully helping both developing and established authors navigate towards creative satisfaction.
-Regardless of the scope of the commission, I work hard to offer candid and useful suggestions on the likes of how to resolve plot roadblocks or character issues, focusing the expression of a core premise, or tightening up a chapter structure.
+As a development editor on both fiction and non-fiction texts, I act as a sounding board on everything from overarching structure to paragraph-level tangles, carefully helping both developing and established authors navigate towards creative satisfaction.
+Regardless of the scope of the commission, I work hard to offer candid, insightful and useful suggestions on the likes of how to resolve plot roadblocks or character issues, focusing the expression of a core premise, or tightening up a chapter structure.

 Recent editing projects